Diraneh/Diraneh/README.md

 ### Bienvenu  👋

-- 🔭 I’m currently working on APPLICHAT
+- 🔭 I’m currently working on WordPress buikding page and build websit for a restaurant sushi pizza

-- 🌱 I’m currently learning Wordpress
+- 🌱 I’m currently learning building a plugin WordPress

 <!--